luminus-framework/luminus/resources/md/environment.md

 * `PORT` - HTTP port that the application will attempt to bind to, defaults to 3000
 * `NREPL_PORT` - when set the application will run the nREPL server on the specified port, defaults to 7000 for development
 * `DATABASE_URL` - the URL for the database connection
+* `APP_CONTEXT` - used to specify an optional context for the routes in the application

 The environment variables are managed by the [Environ](https://github.com/weavejester/environ) library.
 The library supports using shell variables as well as Java system properties.